Andrea Garcia Hangs By The Pool In A Black Bathing Suit With Daring Cutouts

-Andrea Garcia went scantily clad in her most recent Instagram upload on Wednesday night.
+Andrea Garcia was scantily clad in her most recent Instagram upload on Wednesday night.
 The model showed off her curves as she served up a sexy look for the camera.

 In the racy pic, Andrea looked smoking hot as she rocked a black bathing suit with daring cutouts.
 The top boasted chain straps that showcased her toned arms and shoulders.
-It also featured a low cut that flaunted her massive cleavage and underboob.
+It also featured a low cut that helped her flaunt her massive cleavage and underboob.

-The bottom rested high on her curvy hips and accentuated her flat tummy and rock-hard abs.
+The bottom rested high on her curvy hips and accentuated her flat tummy.
 Her tiny waist and long, lean legs were also in the spotlight for the post.
-She accessorized the style with a jeweled bellybutton ring.
+She accessorized the style with a jeweled belly button ring.

 Andrea sat on the edge of a swimming pool with her legs in the water.
 She placed one hand behind her for balance and the other on her neck.
 She arched her back and pushed her hip out as she wore a flirty smile on her face.
-In the background, rolling green hill and a cloudy blue sky were visible.
+In the background, rolling green hills and a cloudy blue sky were visible.

 Andrea wore her dark hair parted in the center.
-She styled the brunette locks in loose, straight strands that fell down her back and tumbled over her her shoulder.
+She styled the brunette locks in loose, straight strands that fell down her back and tumbled over her shoulder.

-She also opted for a full face of makeup.
-The application appeared to consist of mascara-covered lashes and black eyeliner, as well as smoky eye shadow and defined brows.

-She looked to complement her glowing skin with pink blush on her cheeks and a shimmering highlighter on her nose, chin, under eyes, and forehead.
+The model also opted for a full face of makeup.
+The application appeared to consist of mascara-covered lashes and black eyeliner, as well as smoky eyeshadow and defined brows.
+She looked to complement her glowing skin with pink blush on her cheeks and a shimmering highlighter on her nose, chin, lower eyes, and forehead.
 She seemed to complete the glam look with dark pink lipstick.

-Andrea’s over 1.7 million follower didn’t hesitate to share their appreciation for the post, clicking the like button more than 19,000 times within the first three hours after it was published to her account.
+Andrea’s over 1.7 million followers didn’t hesitate to share their appreciation for the post, clicking the “like” button more than 19,000 times within the first three hours after it was published to her account.
 Fans also flooded the comments section with over 400 messages.

 “That woman is the reason why I open Instagram often,” one follower quipped.